scientific-python/scientific-python-archive/summits/2023/2023-proposal.md

 ## Timing

 We need four months lead time to plan and coordinate work.
 Assuming we get an early confirmation, a one-week period between February and June 2023 would be ideal for the summit itself.
+Spring or early summer break would be ideal.

 ## Pre-Summit Planning